pallavi-pannu-oc/hyperparameter-tuning-demo/mnist/README.md

 - Name: mnist
 - Keep default for others

-## Katib based Hyperparameter Tuning
+## Katib based Hyperparameter Tuning (UI)
 1. Create a Run same as explained above, except that now a tuning file also needs to be uploaded in the configuration tab.
-  - For hyperparameter tuning upload the https://github.com/oneconvergence/dkube-examples/blob/tensorflow/mnist/tuning.yaml under upload tuning definition.
+  - For hyperparameter tuning upload the https://github.com/pallavi-pannu-oc/hyperparameter-tuning-demo/blob/main/mnist/tuning.json under upload tuning definition.
   - Submit the run.

 ## Tuning.yaml file Details: